Azure Stack administration basics

 Subscribe to an offer

-Before a user can access services, they must subscribe to an offer that you've created as a cloud operator.
+Before a user can access services, they must subscribe to an offer that you've created as an operator.

 Where to get support